xbeat/Machine-Learning/README.md

 KL divergence measures the relative entropy between two probability distributions, quantifying how one distribution differs from a reference distribution in statistical modeling and machine learning.

+## High-Dimensional Data with t-SNE

+t-SNE Fundamentals

+t-SNE (t-Distributed Stochastic Neighbor Embedding) is a powerful dimensionality reduction technique that excels at preserving local structure in high-dimensional data by modeling similar samples as nearby points and dissimilar samples as distant points in the lower-dimensional space.

 ## PyTorch Tutorial Building Neural Networks with Python

 Introduction to PyTorch